What is consumer culture research and consumer culture theory (CCT)?

 Who can attend C4 events?

 C4 events are open to anyone who is interested in attending.
 Attendees tend to be Chicago-area academics (faculty members and graduate students) but also include visitors from out of town, unaffiliated researchers, non-academic professionals working in the broad area of consumer culture, or other interested members of the public.
-If you are planning to attend an event, please let us know by email (click here) one week before the event so we can be sure there’s enough food for everyone.
+If you are planning to attend an event, please let us know by email (click here) one week before the event if possible.

 Is there an email list for announcing C4 events?

 Yes.
 If you would like to be automatically notified of upcoming events, let us know by email (click here), and we’ll be happy to add you to the C4 emailing list.
 We send an average of 1 email per month.
-C4 does not share its email list with any other organization, and the mailing list is used for C4 business only.
+C4 does not share its email list with any other organization, and the mailing list is used for C4 business and relevant Chicago consumer culture news only.

 Can I present at a C4 event?